Walkerton Inquiry: Sterling grilled about responsibility

 Sterling was Environment Minister and oversaw major cutbacks between 1996 and 1999.
 At the inquiry on Wednesday, he was grilled about why he didn't close a crucial gap in Ontario's drinking water policies.

-In 1997, Health Minister Jim Wilson wrote to then Environment Minister Norm Sterling, asking for a regulation to force the labs to alert health officials.
+In 1997 the health minister, Jim Wilson, wrote to then-environment minister Norm Sterling, asking for a regulation to force the labs to alert health officials.

 Sterling told the Walkerton inquiry Wednesday morning he knew massive staff cuts posed risks, but was assured the risks were manageable.